jlavyan/technical-ios-project/README.md

 1. Clone this repo
 2. Open shell window and navigate to project folder
 3. Run `pod install`
-4. Open `Twitch.xcworkspace.xcworkspace` and run the project on selected device or simulator
+4. Open `Twitch.xcworkspace` and run the project on selected device or simulator

 # How to put enviroments